 Pursuing these “middle skills” roles is a great way to transition into tech.
 “If you see a gap that needs filling, pitch it to your managers!”
 Londa suggests.
 “A lot of times, you can actually create your own role by understanding the need, and then figuring out how you would develop the skills that would allow you to address those pain points.”

-Ultimately, learning new tech skills allows you to “future-proof” yourself and make yourself more valuable to employers.
+Ultimately, learning new tech skills allows you to “future-proof” yourself and make yourself more valuable to employers, and knowing the different types of jobs in tech will help you narrow down your focus.
 “I see opportunity everywhere,” says Londa.
 Do you?

 Links and mentions from the episode: